 Child Protection is a part of safeguarding and promoting welfare, referring to action taken to protect specific children who are suffering, or are at risk of suffering, significant harm.
 Effective Child Protection is essential to safeguard and promote the welfare of children.
-Agencies should aim to proactively safeguard and promote the welfare of children to protect from harm is reduced.
+Agencies should aim to proactively safeguard and promote the welfare of children so that the need for action to protect from harm is reduced.